 }

 We only leave the try-catch for reading the file.
-Which may be susceptible to errors, even if the file exists.
-This is already an unforeseen or situation that we cannot foresee, and this is where it makes sense to wrap it in a try-catch.
+That can be susceptible to giving an error, even if the file exists.
+This is an unforeseeable or unpredictable situation, and this is where it makes sense to wrap it in a try-catch.

-This is so, firstly, for cleanliness.
-But, on the other hand, because the try-catch has a significant impact on the performance of the program.
-So we should only use it for what it is, management of unforeseen errors. and not for everything.
+This is the case, first of all, for cleanliness.
+But, on the other hand, because try-catch has a significant impact on program performance.
+So we should only use it for what it is, handling unforeseen errors, and not for everything.